Does Celtic Salt Break a Fast?

 Fasting is practised worldwide for health, religious, or ethical reasons.
 During fasting, people often seek ways to enhance the experience or minimise discomfort without breaking the fast.

 I regularly practise intermittent fasting, ranging from 16 to 20 hours without eating.
-One thing I always do in the morning upon waking up is take half a teaspoon of unrefined salt dissolved in water.
+One thing I always do in the morning upon waking up is take half a teaspoon of natural sea salts dissolved in water.
 I've found it greatly helps offset low blood sugar, improves mental clarity, and boosts my energy levels.

 I normally use Celtic salt—a mineral-rich, unrefined sea salt known for its flavour and health benefits.
 This leads to a question for those observing a fast: Does Celtic salt break a fast?
 This article explores the impact of Celtic salt on fasting, providing a clear and informative answer for those looking to incorporate it into their fasting regimen.